 On my attacking machine instance, I cloned icmpsh.

-I ran the python script to start up my listener.
+I then ran the python script to start up my listener.

 As you can see, in order for the script to run, we need to give it our source IP and destination IP.

 As you can see, nothing happened.
 This is because our client hasn’t been set up yet.
-Go to the GitHub site and save the raw code.
+Go to the GitHub repo mentioned above and save the raw code.

 Now that we have the PowerShell code we need to transfer this to the victim computer.
 Of course, there is a myriad of ways this can be done.
 I won’t go into details on how to do this in practice, and since this is just a trial, I just copied it over.